github/codeql/docs/language/learn-ql/java/dataflow.rst

      DataFlow::localFlow(DataFlow::exprNode(src), DataFlow::exprNode(call.getArgument(0)))
    select src

 Then we can make the source more specific, for example an access to a public parameter.
-The following query finds where a public parameter is passed to ``new FileReader(..)``:
+This query finds where a public parameter is passed to ``new FileReader(..)``:

 .. code-block:: ql